tokenami/tokenami/README.md

 ### TokenamiStyle

-Use `TokenamiStyle` to accept the `css` utility as a value for the `style` prop.
-This prevents errors when `props.style` is used for overrides.
+The `TokenamiStyle` type allows you to extend the `style` prop of your component with Tokenami-specific properties.

 ```tsx
 import { type TokenamiStyle, css } from '@tokenami/css';